Drew Carey: Political views

 Carey expressed his distaste for the Bush administration's management of the Iraq War, specifically on the September 14, 2007, episode of Real Time with Bill Maher.
 He made donations to Ron Paul's presidential campaign for the 2008 election.
 On the September 26, 2008, episode of The Late Late Show with Craig Ferguson, Carey defined "libertarian" to host Craig Ferguson as "a conservative who still gets high."
 In 2016, he supported Libertarian Party presidential candidate Gary Johnson in his run for office, and was made an Honorary Chair of the campaign for California.

-Carey has voiced his political beliefs in several interviews, and in 1998, led a "smoke-in" in defiance of California's newly passed no-smoking ordinance inside bars and restaurants.
-He has hosted a series of mini-documentaries, The Drew Carey Project, on Reason.tv, an online project of Reason Foundation, a libertarian-oriented nonprofit think tank on whose board of trustees he sits.
-The first episode, "Gridlock", addresses private highway ownership and was released on October 15, 2007.
-Other episodes discuss topics such as eminent domain, urban traffic congestion, and medical marijuana.

-Carey endorsed and donated money to Joe Biden in the 2020 United States Presidential Election.
-Earlier in the cycle, he also donated to Tulsi Gabbard and Bill Weld.
+Carey endorsed and donated money to Joe Biden in the 2020 United States presidential election.
+Earlier in that election cycle, he also donated to Tulsi Gabbard and Bill Weld.